 Retire in Nokomis, Florida?

-Overview: The unincorporated beach town of Nokomis is between Sarasota and Venice on Florida's southwestern coast.
+Overview: The little unincorporated beach town of Nokomis is between Sarasota and Venice on Florida's southwestern coast.
 It reminds many people of what Florida used to be and has a relaxed Gulf Coast vibe.
 Parts of town are wooded, undeveloped and a little bedraggled, but other areas are nicely manicured.

 Beach shacks mingle with expensive residences in neighborhoods dotted with with palm trees, live oaks and pine trees.
 Fair Winds Village is a 55+ waterfront condominium community.
 Nokomis also has several gated developments, and those on Casey Key may be the most well known.
 This eight-mile long barrier island has some of the most expensive real estate in Florida.
 Multi-million dollar beachfront estates are the norm, and celebrities of various sorts make their home here.
 Tourists, on the other hand, seem to bypass Nokomis and head instead to Sarasota, so restaurants and roads are not terribly crowded in the winter.
 Residents enjoy seafood eateries, casual cafes and at least one Italian bistro.

 Fourteen-mile long Nokomis Beach is a public beach at the end of Casey Key.
 It has pristine white sand, crystal clear water, a boardwalk, concessions, lifeguards, free parking and plenty of seashells.
 Thirty three golf courses are within a short drive.

 Cost of Living: 13% above the national average

 Median Home Price: $350,000

 Climate: Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.